Managing Menopause Symptoms For Calmer Daily Life

 Iodine & What the Highest Quality Evidence Shows

-Key Takeaways What Iodine Does Thyroid Hormone Iodine is a trace mineral the body uses to make thyroid hormone.
-These hormones help control growth, brain development, body heat, and energy use.
-The need for iodine rises in pregnancy because the mother must support her own thyroid system and the developing baby’s brain at the same … Read more
+Key Takeaways Iodine Basics Thyroid Hormone Iodine is a trace mineral.
+The thyroid uses it to make thyroid hormone.
+These hormones help control growth, body heat and energy use.
+A baby also needs enough thyroid hormone for normal brain development.
+During pregnancy, the mother must support her own thyroid system and the baby’s brain at … Read more

 Boost GLP 1 Naturally With Simple Gut Healthy Steps